Elisabeth Rydwik

 Research

 • My focus is on physical activity and exercise and the effects of those in vulnerable older people in different settings and contexts; community-dwelling vulnerable older people, rehabilitation in geriatric clinics as well as institutions.
 My research has thus also focused on evaluating outcome measures in relation to muscle strength and overall physical function.
 I run a research projects within the area of preoperative exercise with a focus on older people with abdominal cancer and a development and evaluation of an e-health tool to support preoperative exercise.
-I am also the PI for a project within the area of health care utilization and risk factors for re-admisson among patients discharged from geriatric in-hospital care and another project where we evaluate home rehabilitation with realist evaluation design.
+I am also the PI for a project within the area of health care utilization and risk factors for re-admisson among patients discharged from geriatric in-hospital care, including evaluating a co-created process for transition from geriatric care, primary care and municipalities.
+In another project we evaluate home rehabilitation using the MRC framework.
 I'm a research group leader for the group Rehabilitation, collaboration and ageing.
 My combined position give me excellent possibilities to conduct clinically relevant research and increase the possibility of successful implementation.

 Teaching